kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 ## Word choice

-The following are recommendations that will help you with word choice.
+Observe the following recommendations for word choice:

 - Use "you" for the user
 - Use "we" for HashiCorp recommendations
-- avoid ableist language
+- Avoid ableist language
-- never use a metaphor, simile, jargon, or other figure of speech
+- Never use a metaphor, simile, jargon, or other figure of speech
-- use short words
+- Use short words
-- cut unnecessary words
+- Cut unnecessary words

 Below are a few word-choice examples.

 ### Grammatical person: "You" for the user

-Write docs in the second person, addressing the reader directly as "you".
+Write documentation in the second person, addressing the reader directly as "you".

 ```text
 Good: Terraform Cloud's API lets you create workspaces without a VCS connection.